-If an employee believes that s/he or a student is being subjected to behavior that is not consistent with these policies, this person is encouraged and has a responsibility to immediately report these matters.
+If an employee believes that they or a student is being subjected to behavior that is not consistent with these policies, this person is encouraged and has a responsibility to immediately report these matters.
 Faculty should report these matters to the Associate Provost.
 Staff should report these matters to their supervisor or to the Director of Human Resources.
-If for any reason the employee does not feel comfortable reporting the concerns to the Director of Human Resources, s/he may report the concerns to the appropriate vice president.
-If the concern relates to the behavior of the vice president and an employee does not feel comfortable reporting the concerns to the Director of Human Resources, s/he may report your concerns to the President.
-Additionally, any student or employee who believes a student's behavior violates this policy should promptly report the student's conduct to the Dean of Students through this policy, and any student who believes that s/he is being harassed should report the matter to the Dean of Students.
-Supervisors who become aware of any potential violation of this Policy must report the potential violation to the Associate Provosts, the Director of Human Resources, or his/her Vice President.
+If for any reason the employee does not feel comfortable reporting the concerns to the Director of Human Resources, they may report the concerns to the appropriate vice president.
+If the concern relates to the behavior of the vice president and an employee does not feel comfortable reporting the concerns to the Director of Human Resources, they may report concerns to the President.
+Additionally, any student or employee who believes a student's behavior violates this policy should promptly report the student's conduct to the Dean of Students through this policy, and any student who believes they are being harassed should report the matter to the Dean of Students.
+Supervisors who become aware of any potential violation of this Policy must report the potential violation to the Associate Provost, the Director of Human Resources, or their Vice President.
 Failure to report potential violations will result in appropriate discipline, up to and including discharge.